Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

     if not car_is_working:
         print("- Car needs repair")
 ```
-**Explanation:** Logical operators can often replace nested conditions, making code more readable and maintainable.
+ Logical operators can often replace nested conditions, making code more readable and maintainable.